 It pays to compare your cruise line shore excursions here.

 Haines-Skagway Fast Ferry.
-The trip takes only 45 breathtaking minutes between the two beautiful Alaska towns of Haines and Skagway.
-Our safe and reliable service, accessible docks and multiple departures throughout the day make it an easy way to explore these quaint, fun-filled Alaska towns separated by 350 miles of road.
+The trip takes only 45 breathtaking minutes between the two beautiful USA towns of Haines and Skagway.
+Our safe and reliable service, accessible docks and multiple departures throughout the day make it an easy way to explore these quaint, fun-filled USA towns separated by 350 miles of road.
 The ferry pier is right next to the cruise ship dock.